-Bodegas Chandon reaps the rewards of its latest harvest – a dramatically modernised Vineyard Management System
+Bodegas Chandon reaps the rewards of its latest harvest – a modernised Vineyard Management System

 Buenos Aires, Argentina – March 12, 2009 – BODEGAS CHANDON S.A.
 Argentinean subsidiary of world leading Champagne brand Moët & Chandon LVMH announced deployment of its latest Genero based Vineyard Management System today to drive management, warehouse logistics and critical business processes that support harvesting and wine making.

-“I couldn’t imagine scrapping that investment in domain specific knowledge.
-It represents centuries of accumulated wisdom and is one of our key competitive advantages,” added Marcelo.
+“Our primary reason for using Genero was the preservation of our developer skills and code,” said Marcelo Fianta, IT Project Leader, Bodegas Chandon.
+“I couldn’t imagine scrapping that investment in domain knowledge.
+It represents centuries of accumulated wisdom and is one of our key competitive advantages.”

 In recent years Bodegas Chandon has made significant investments in reaching its storage capacity of about 17,000,000 litres.
 Fermentation tanks are controlled by computers and cybernetics to control drip irrigation at an altitude in excess of 1000 meters above sea level.